Routine antenatal follow up includes:

 Early Detection Saves Lives, Saves Breasts.

-Breast Cancer is one of the TOP ten cancers among women in Singapore.
+Breast Cancer is the TOP cancer among women in Singapore.
 Early detection through regular mammography can save your breasts and your life.
-You should go for a mammogram annually if you are 40 to 49 years old or every two years if you are 50 years or older.
-If you are below 40 years, and have a mother or sister with breast cancer, please consult a doctor for advice.
+You should go for a mammogram annually if you are 40 to 49 years old or every two years if you are 50 or older.
+If you are below 40, and have a mother or sister with breast cancer, please consult a doctor for advice.

 How should I prepare for the mammogram?